CozzyBro2/CallScheduler/README.md

 return Module
 ```
-This code does not have the redundant time check quirk, and if for whatever reason the `IncrementStamina` function ever needed some arguments; the scalability is there.
+This code does not have the redundant time check quirk, as well as needing to spawn a new thread.
+Also, if for whatever reason the `IncrementStamina` function ever needed some arguments; the scalability is there to change this without needing to make the code more complex.
 That's why I would recommend you use this module.

 ## About Accuracy